A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of the TopDown Algorithm

-This section provides a DP specification for the TopDown Algorithm (TDA) \citep{uscensusbureauTopDown2023,abowd2022topdown}.
+This section provides a DP specification for the TDA \citep{uscensusbureauTopDown2023,abowd2022topdown}.
 The TDA was used to produce the P.L.
-94-171 Redistricting Summary File (PL) \citep{uscensusbureauPLnational2021,uscensusbureauPLstate2021} and the Demographic and Housing Characteristics File (DHC) \citep{uscensusbureauDHC2023} for the 2020 Census.
-Four other products -- the Demographic Profile \citep{census2023DemographicProfile}, the Privacy-Protected Microdata Files (PPMF) \citep{uscensusbureauPPMF2024}, the Redistricting and DHC Noisy Measurement Files (NMF) \citep{uscensusbureau2020CensusRedistricting2023, uscensusbureauNMF2023} and 118th Congressional District Summary File \citep{uscensusbureau2020Census118th2023} -- were also derived during the production of the PL and DHC files.
-Hence the publication of these four additional data products do not contribute to additional privacy loss, and our SDC guarantees for the PL and DHC files automatically extend to cover the release of all six products.
+94-171 Redistricting Summary File (PL) \citep{uscensusbureauPLnational2021,uscensusbureauPLstate2021} and the Demographic and Housing Characteristics File (DHC) \citep{uscensusbureauDHC2023, cumings-menonDisclosureAvoidance20202025} for the 2020 U.S. Decennial Census.
+Four other products---the Demographic Profile \citep{census2023DemographicProfile}, the Privacy-Protected Microdata Files (PPMF) \citep{uscensusbureauPPMF2024}, the Redistricting and DHC Noisy Measurement Files (NMF) \citep{uscensusbureau2020CensusRedistricting2023, uscensusbureauNMF2023}, and 118th Congressional District Summary File \citep{uscensusbureau2020Census118th2023}---were also derived during the production of the PL and the DHC.
+Hence the publication of these four additional data products do not contribute to additional privacy loss, and our DP specifications for the PL and the DHC automatically extend to cover the release of all six products.

-We prove in Theorem~\ref{thmTDASatisfiesDP} that the TDA satisfies zero concentrated DP (zCDP) \citep{bunConcentratedDifferentialPrivacy2016a} subject to its invariants.
-Specifically, the TDA satisfies the DP flavor \FlavTDA, where $\Dnor$ is the normalized R\'enyi metric (Section~\refOther{sectionExamplesdT}) and $\scD_{\cTDA}$ is the multiverse induced by the TDA's invariants: the state population totals; the total number of housing units in each census block; and the count of each type of occupied group quarters in each block.
-By proving that the TDA cannot satisfy $\rho$-zCDP (with input premetric $\dHamS^p$) for any finite $\rho$ without conditioning on these invariants, we will also show that the TDA's DP flavor must have $\scD_{\cTDA}$ (or a refinement of $\scD_{\cTDA}$) as its multiverse.
+We prove in Theorem~\ref{thmTDASatisfiesDP} that the TDA satisfies zero-concentrated DP (zCDP) \citep{bunConcentratedDifferentialPrivacy2016a} subject to its invariants.
+By this we mean that the TDA satisfies a DP specification whose output premetric is the normalized R\'enyi metric $\Dnor$---the output premetric corresponding to zCDP (see Appendix~\ref{appZCDP})---and whose multiverse contains the TDA's invariants.
+More exactly, we show that the TDA satisfies the DP flavor \FlavTDA, where $\scD_{\cTDA}$ is the multiverse induced by the TDA's invariants: the state population totals; the total number of housing units in each census block; and the count of each type of occupied group quarters in each block.
+By proving that the TDA cannot satisfy zCDP (with input premetric $\dHamS^p$) for any finite protection loss budget without conditioning on these invariants, we will also show that the TDA's DP flavor must have $\scD_{\cTDA}$ (or a refinement of $\scD_{\cTDA}$) as its multiverse.